 What are the highlights of your journey to publication?
 (How long did you write before getting a contract, how did you hear, what went through your head, etc.)

 I always wanted to be a writer, and wrote a lot of opening chapters of novels while I was growing up.
 But never more than the opening chapter.
-I got determined when I went to study in
+I got determined when I went to study in England.
+I made a secret pact with myself that I was not allowed to come home until I had written a novel and got it published.

 I have to say, The Year of Secret Assignments is one of my favorite comfort books.
 Did you have to stay up very late to write some of its laugh-out-loud passages?